GoogleCloudPlatform/community/tutorials/cloud-run-conditional-iam/index.md

      If the output says `Listed 0 items`, then the build was not successful.

-### Create and set up a Google Service Account
+### Create and set up a Google service account

-Creating a [Google Service Account](https://cloud.google.com/iam/docs/service-accounts) for an application allows granular and specific access to Google-managed resources, thus reducing the security threat.
+Creating a [Google service account](https://cloud.google.com/iam/docs/service-accounts) for an application allows granular and specific access to Google-managed resources, thus reducing the security threat.

     export GSA_NAME="bucket-list-gsa"